head4work/rentService/README.md

 # Renting furniture app
-This is a web application with  role-based authorization with java backend for online rent furniture service, JavaScript interactive range date picker working with ajax call server to fetch data in postgres db
+This is a web application with  role-based authorization with java backend for online rent furniture service, JavaScript and Jquery frontend, interactive range date picker working with ajax call server to fetch data in postgres db
 ## Table of contents
 * [Task](#task)
 * [Technologies](#technologies)